CSheppardCodes/.me/src/content/work/Real Assist AI.md

 ---
-title: Real Assist AI 🤖
+title: Fracture Diagnostics YOLOv7-8 🤖
 publishDate: 2023-02-13
-img: /assets/real-assist-ai.webp
+img: /assets/TransparentFracture.webp
 img_alt: A screenshot of the RealAssist AI app
 description: |
   A Flutter app provies a platform for users to interact with the RealAssist AI chatbot using OpenAI API.